 An outbreak of foot-and-mouth disease in cattle was reported from Cholikop village, Samtse gewog, Samtse dzongkhag on 23 August 2021.
 As per the flash report shared, three adult cattle were affected, however, no mortality was reported.
 The outbreak was suspected to have spread from across the border thorugh mixing of herds in the common grazing grounds.
 As per the National FMD Prevention and Control Plan 2020, all the preventive and control measures have been implemented by the Dzongkhag Livestock Sector, Samtse

 This is to inform the general public that hotline number 1244, for immediate reporting of animal diseases and related issues during office hours, is now open round the clock, 24x7.
 Please feel free to contact this toll-free number (1244) anytime to report on issues concerning animal diseases and free-roaming dogs.
 National Centre for Animal Health.

-An outbreak of Foot-and-mouth disease (FMD) was reported from Zeal village, Nyishog gewog, Wangdue Phodrang dzongkhag on 17 June 2021 affecting 7 cattle; however, no mortality was reported.
-All the necessary prevention and control measures have been implemented in line with the Nation FMD Prevention and Control Plan.
+An outbreak of foot-and-mouth disease (FMD) in cattle was reported from Dungbi village, Trong gewog, Zhemgang dzongkhag on 18 August 2021.
+As per the report shared, serum samples collected from 4 suspected cattle have tested positive FMDV NSP antibody rapid test.
+All the necessary prevention and control measures have been implemented in line with the National FMD Prevention and Control Plan, 2020.